Ohm’s Law Calculator

 Power Formula Triangle

-Similar to the Ohm’s Law triangle, the power formula triangle illustrates the formula to find watts, volts, or amps.
+Similar to the Ohm’s Law triangle, the power formula triangle illustrates the formula to find power, voltage, or current.
 Just like before, cover the unit you want to solve to reveal the formula to solve it.

-For instance, to solve for amps, cover the I with your thumb, which reveals that the current is equal to P ÷ V.
+For instance, to solve for current, cover the I with your thumb, which reveals that the current is equal to P ÷ V.

-Our watts to amps calculator uses this formula to convert between power and current in electrical circuits, for example.
+Our watts to amps calculator uses this formula to calculate current from power in electrical circuits.

 Ohm’s Law Wheel

-We can use Ohm’s Law to calculate the volts, watts, amps, or ohms, given that at least two measurements are known.
-The formula allows us to derive the equations for calculating any measurement given two other known values.
+We can use Ohm’s Law to calculate the voltage, power, current, or resistance, given that at least two measurements are known.
+The formula allows us to derive the equations for calculating a quantity given two other known values.

-The Ohm’s Law wheel shows all the formulas you can use to find volts, watts, amps, or ohms.
-Note that all of the formulas in the wheel assume a power factor of 1.[6]
+The Ohm’s Law wheel shows all the formulas you can use to find voltage, power, current, or resistance.
+Note that all of the formulas in the wheel assume a power factor of 1 (relevant when working with AC circuits).[5]

 Ohm’s Law Wheel Formulas